Against All Odds, Architectural Rendering By Hand is Back

 This article was revised March 2, 2017.

-(Author James Akers is a registered architect and illustrator with over 25 years experience.
-He provides both in-house and studio-based sketching, rendering, and what one might call "design stenography" services to many of NYC's and Boston’s leading architects.)
+(Author James Akers is a registered architect and architectural illustrator with over 25 years experience.
+His YouTube Procreate tutorial channel has thousands of subscribers (please join us!), and he provides both in-house and studio-based sketching and rendering—what one might call "design stenography" services—to many of NYC's and Boston’s leading architects.)